Skip to Content

 • Examples of a reduced distraction environment include: an empty classroom (with several other students also testing and a proctor), another empty room/quiet space.
 Inappropriate locations include: a hallway, stairwell or office with ringing phones.

 • Academic Advising & Student Success houses a testing center that may assist with providing a quiet, distraction-free setting and extended time for test-taking on a first-come, first-served basis during operating hours (8:00 a.m. - 5:00 p.m.
-Monday-Friday)
+Monday-Friday).
+Students may be testing at the same time as other students.
+Appointments may be limited due to space constraints.

-• Reservations are required at least five days prior to the test and three weeks prior to the last day of the semester for finals testing.
+• Reservations are required at least 24 hours prior to the test and one week prior to the last day of the semester for finals testing.
 No walk-in appointments are accepted.